ToshiyukiDoma/OjiisanSubscreen/README.md

 - Interchangeable backgrounds while the app is running
 - Running on Virtual Joypad baked into the application
 - Customizable buttons.
 You can also relocate them anywhere on the screen by editing the config.json
+- Concentration Mode: The UI elements will disappear except for the background and will dim depending on your timeout and dim preference.

 ## Usage:
 - Set your sound voltex to borderless fullscreen